 March.
 Some exceptionally cold nights.
 The record low was set: -22.2C, at Grantown on Spey on the 12th, only to be broken two days later, with -22.8C at Logie Coldstone (Grampian) on the 14th, over deep snow.

 April.
-Humidity of only 14% at Glen Derry (Grampian) on the 2nd.
-Notable snowfall in the south at Easter (5th).
+A dry month with average sunshine totals.
+There was a humidity of only 14% at Glen Derry (Grampian) on the 2nd.
+There was a notable snowfall in the south at Easter (5th).

 May.
 Warm, dry, and sunny first half, wet and unsettled from the 19th.

 June.
 Very wet with some flooding.
 184 mm of rain recorded at Kew.
 It was wet everywhere apart from Lerwick where only 15 mm of rain fell.
 No day rose over 80F anywhere.

 July.
 Very wet with some flooding.

 August.
 An unsettled, thundery month, with only one hot day (21st).
 A thunderstorm gave flas-flooding in Waddington on the 10th as 32 mm of rain fell in 38 minutes.
 There was severe flooding in Manchester on the 22nd, and in the southeast, with lightning damage, on the 28th.
 Generally dry in the west and southwest but wet in the SE.